icshwi/e3training/workbook/chapter08.md

 ### Modules

 Most e3 modules originate from the EPICS community, like [iocStats](https://github.com/epics-modules/iocStats), [mrfioc2](https://github.com/epics-modules/mrfioc2), [asyn](https://github.com/epics-modules/asyn), and [autosave](https://github.com/epics-modules/autosave).
 In e3, the installation location for modules is defined in `E3_SITEMODS_PATH`, as discussed earlier in [Chapter 6](chapter06.md).
-Corresponding symbolic links are created and defined in `E3_SITELIBS_PATH`.

 > You should have a look at these aforementioned variables:
 >